 It helps keep bones, joints and muscles strong for dogs of all ages.
 But for puppies, it’s especially important.
-It helps them socialize and expend all their puppy energy so it's not used on your favorite slippers.
+It helps them socialize and expend all their puppy energy so it's not used on your favourite slippers.

 Going for walks every day is a great way to get in some exercise with your best pal, but healthy puppies need something a bit more vigorous and playing fetch is perfect.
 It’s fast, requires a lot of running and chasing, and can be entertaining enough to tire out the most frenetic puppy.